 Part II: Next Practices for Selecting an Enterprise Quality System

 Note: In part one, we looked at how to approach the selection process, assess vendor capabilities, and find the right philosophical “match” for your particular organization.
-In part two, we’ll take you through next practices for scoring vendors, conducting an effective vendor search, and clearly defining project scope and costs.
+In part two, we’ll take you through the next practices for scoring vendors, conducting an effective vendor search, and clearly defining project scope and costs.

 Beware of how to measure.
 Companies frequently will devote significant effort and elaborate scoring methods to grade vendor functions resulting in very precise but ultimately irrelevant scores.
 Academic studies of software project success indicate that product functionality contributes less to success than the customer and vendor implementation team and process.
-Keep the assessments simple and double check major variances with the team members and the vendor.
+Keep the assessments simple and double-check major variances with the team members and the vendor.

 One approach to avoid feature/function obsession is to develop scenarios for vendors to demonstrate.
-Select one to three primary areas of business improvement (CAPA, Customer Complaints, etc), develop an outline of how the team would like these processes to be and review the outline with key vendors.
+Select one to three primary areas of business improvement (CAPA, Customer Complaints, etc), develop an outline of how the team would like these processes to be, and review the outline with key vendors.
 This may result in a more detailed scenario for each vendor to demonstrate, or simply request the vendors to show how they would support the original description.

-Once the team has narrowed down to the final one or two vendors, it is advisable to speak with customers, but first consider what questions you would like to have answered.
+Once the team has narrowed down to the final one or two vendors, it is advisable to speak with customers, but first, consider what questions you would like to have answered.
 This will achieve at least three things:

 - Focus the team on the primary concerns with the vendor/product/project.